breatheco-de/content/src/content/lesson/[draft]context-api.md

 ```
 <p align="right"><a target="_blank" href="https://codesandbox.io/s/w75wq6v01k">Test this code live</a></p>

-Lets talk a little about
+Lets talk a little about what just happened on each step:
+- Step 1: This step has almost no logic, just call the `createContext` function passing an empty object to it.
+That object will be shared within all the consumers during the application life,

 ## Live Example (Todo-list)